-HU Deviation is a measure of bias that is assessed in terms of the deviation of the mean HU from expected when imaging a material with uniform density.
+Voxel Bias is assessed in terms of the difference (in HU) of the mean pixel value from the expected value for a material with uniform density.

-Voxel Noise is a measure of precision that is assessed in terms of the standard deviation of pixel values when imaging a material with uniform density.
+Voxel Noise is assessed in terms of the standard deviation (in HU) of pixel values when imaging a material with uniform density.

 Edge Enhancement is assessed in terms of the maximum percent increase in HU contrast above expected along the outer edge of an ideal hollow cylinder surrounded by air.